jnterry/dotfiles/README.md

 [![Build Status](https://travis-ci.org/jnterry/dotfiles.svg?branch=master)](https://travis-ci.org/jnterry/dotfiles)

 At first glance having CI for dotfiles may seem strange - however when we note that emacs is configured using a full Turing complete language it begins to make more sense.
-The idea here is to test that the config can be rolled out to a completely blank slate machine (like that provided by a continuous integration environment), and the config does not rely on any custom human made changes to the system.
+The idea here is to test that the config can be rolled out to a completely blank slate machine (like that provided by a continuous integration environment) in order to ensure the config does not rely on any custom human made changes to the system.

+:TODO: can we test the other configs as well?
+Eg, check that programs can parse their .dotfiles

 # To Install